valasek/web/content/sk/authors/admin/_index.md

 last_name: Valášek

 # Status emoji
-status:
+# status:
-  icon: ☕️
+#   icon: ☕️

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Kouč, mentor, lektor
+role: kouč - mentor

 # Organizations/Affiliations to display in Biography blox
 # organizations: